 “Whether your purpose for writing is artistic expression, communication with friends and family, the healing of the inner life, or achieving public recognition for your art - the foundation is the same: the claiming of yourself as an artist/writer and the strengthening of your writing voice through practice." - Pat Schneider (creator of the AWA method), from Writing Alone and with Others

 Carve out this time for yourself.
 You have stories to tell and creativity to express.

 Resurrect the Wild Within - Integrate the power and wisdom of the stories from Women Who Run With the Wolves

 March 31, 2020 | 6:30-8:00pm | Opening to Life Studio on SE Hawthorne and 40th | $25

 Let's face it.
 We've been tamed.
 But we are waking up.

 In the sacred space created by drumming to the 4 directions, Sarah will tell this story orally, and guide you in integrating its power and wisdom for yourself.
-Story is a highly effective way to access your own wisdom, as it bypasses the habits of thought and goes directly into the unconscious mind, unlocking the knowing you already have...the knowing that is just what you need for whatever issues in life you are dealing with now.
+Story is a highly effective way to access your own wisdom.
+It bypasses the habits of thought, reaching instead into your unconscious mind, where your knowing lives within you...the knowing that can guide you through the issues in life you are dealing with now.

 You are invited to join this evening of sacred drumming, soul listening, writing, and dancing (we will dance too!...to music that helps us shake our bones, release, and celebrate).